By Emily Cleveland-Job, ND

 Currently, 17 states, the District of Columbia, Puerto Rico, and the Virgin Islands license naturopathic doctors to practice naturopathic medicine.
 I will point out that our dear state of Tennessee is not among these 17 states!
 We are working toward Tennessee recognizing and licensing NDs.
 Please visit: http://www.tnnda.org for more information!

 Knox Wellness offers naturopathic approaches in the setting of an integrative health clinic.
 We are headed up by Dr. Christopher Siano, an Osteopathic Physician.
-We have two physician assistants: Emily Kopek, PA-C and Hannah Holcomb, PA-C. I am the naturopathic doctor on staff.
+We have a physician assistant, Hannah Holcomb, PA-C. I am the naturopathic doctor on staff.
 We all approach our patients with a unique set of tools and utilize all of our skills to develop a thorough and artful treatment plan.
 I say “artful” because it truly is an art to practice individualized health care.
 10 patients with the same diagnosis will likely walk out the door with vastly different treatment plans because the cause of their particular illness is different than the next person.
 This is one of the reasons why conventional care fails many people…the treatment is basically the same for everyone.

 Naturopathic Medicine Week celebrates the profession and aims to educate people on a very important option for their health care!